beqm/password-manager/README.md

 - [] Encrypt Sensitive Data
 - [] When clicking on a item on the table, show more info ( like a page for the item )
 - [] Everytime user opens app, if logged in asks for masterpassword
+- [] Looking up how to migrate in runtime to recreate database in need
+- [] How to import/export data so user can backup